sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 When a player is performing a move, you should read the move card so that you can interpret the result of the flip.
 Usually ✔✔ means an unfettered success, and single ✔ means success, but with complication.

 When the result is a single ✗, it is sometimes the same as a single ✔, but often it is slightly worse.
 When a flip results in a single ✗, even when the move card says it has the same narrative effect as a single ✔, you should add a point to your *Bad Bank*.
 See the GM Guide.

 When the result is ✗✗, it is your turn to make a move.
 You narrate the consequences of the move the player just attempted and you have license to take the narrative where you'd like.
 See the GM Guide.

 There is an exception to the GM moves on ✗ and ✗✗.
-When the move card has the tag *IMMEDIATE*, the GM does not add points to their *Bad Bank* on a ✗ and they don't make a move on a ✗✗.
+When the move card has the tag *IMMEDIATE*, the GM does not add points to the *Bad Bank* on a ✗ and they don't make a move on a ✗✗.

 ### GM: Examples for spending points from the *Bad Bank*